-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lake Hallie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lake Hallie is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lake Hallie who work in office and administrative support (13.21%), sales jobs (10.08%), and management occupations (9.69%).
+Unlike some villages, Lake Hallie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Hallie are a mix of both white- and blue-collar jobs.
+Overall, Lake Hallie is a village of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Lake Hallie who work in office and administrative support (10.86%), sales jobs (10.00%), and management occupations (9.49%).

-The overall education level of Lake Hallie is somewhat higher than in the average US city of 21.84%: 26.26% of adults 25 and older in the village have at least a bachelor's degree.
+The population of Lake Hallie overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lake Hallie, 23.41% have at least a bachelor's degree.

 The people who call Lake Hallie home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake Hallie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lake Hallie include Norwegian, Polish, Irish, and English.
+The greatest number of Lake Hallie residents report their race to be White, followed by Asian.
+Important ancestries of people in Lake Hallie include German, Norwegian, Irish, Polish, and French.

 The most common language spoken in Lake Hallie is English.
-Other important languages spoken here include Miao/Hmong and Tagalog.
+Other important languages spoken here include Polish and Italian.